sorbet/sorbet/website/docs/sigs.md

 ---

 > This page describes the syntax of method signatures, or `sig`s.
 For a complete
-> reference of the types available to be used within a `sig`, see the "Type
+> reference of the types available for use within a `sig`, see the "Type System"
-> System" section to the left.
+> section to the left.

 Method signatures are the primary way that we enable static and dynamic type checking in our code.
 In this document, we'll answer: